 Anyone can join in the Battle of the Oranges, but instead of watching it from afar, the best way to enjoy it is to participate in the revelry itself!
 However, keep in mind that this citrus civil war reenactment means that everyone gets hit by a few oranges.
 If this isn’t your cup of tea, there is always the option of watching from afar.

 There are several hotels, guesthouses, and inns that cater to visitors traveling for the event.
 For an authentic Italian experience, check out the homestays and make friends with your lovely hosts.
+Head to the map below for the best accommodation deals during the festival.

 After participating in a day, two, or three of the Battle of the Oranges, make sure to get some rest because you’re going to want to explore and experience the rest that the city has to offer.